Whatever your reason, it might be time to move on from your current rental property lease. But what if you need to bail out before the lease is up?

 Breaking your rental lease – What happens next?

-Once your landlord or property manager received your letter of intention to break lease, they will likely reply advising you to pay ‘lease break cost,’ which include a portion of the re-letting fee and advertising cost.
+Once your landlord or property manager received your letter of intent to break the lease, they will likely reply advising you to pay ‘lease break cost,’ which include a portion of the re-letting fee and advertising cost.

 Now you have the green light (in writing, naturally!) you will want to hand your tenancy over to someone else.
 The easier you make it to find a new tenant for the property, the less money you’ll have to compensate the owner in lost rent.
 This means preparing the property in the best way possible.
 Present clean and tidy backyards and lawns, clear the house of any rubbish and keep the house as immaculate as possible with the power still connected.